-General and administrative expense - General and administrative expense for 2022 and 2021 was \$1.0 million and \$0.3 million, respectively, representing an increase of 280.2%.
+General and administrative expense - General and administrative expense for 2022 and 2021 was \$1.2 million and \$0.2 million, respectively, representing an increase of 414.2%.
 General and administrative expense relates to legal and advisory fees associated with our MPSV dispute.
 See Note 7 for further discussion of our MPSV dispute.

-Other (income) expense, net - Other (income) expense, net for 2022 and 2021 was expense of \$0.2 million and income \$0.2 million, respectively.
-Other expense for 2022 and was primarily due to:
+Other (income) expense, net - Other (income) expense, net for 2022 and 2021 was income of \$0.1 million and expense of \$0.4 million, respectively.
+Other expense for 2021 was primarily due to:

-- · Charges of \$0.2 million associated with damage previously caused by Hurricane Ida to the MPSVs which are in our possession and subject to dispute, and - Carry costs associated with our leased Lake Charles Facility (which was closed in the fourth quarter 2020).
+- Charges associated with damage caused by Hurricane Ida to our second forty-vehicle ferry project and to the MPSVs which are in our possession and subject to dispute, and - Carry costs associated with our leased Jennings Facility and Lake Charles Facility (which were closed in the fourth quarter 2020).